malminhas/kotlin-fundamentals/README.md

 }
 Result is: ello Everyon
 ```

+## Worked Examples
+This repository contains some more extended worked examples to showcase different aspects of Kotlin:
+* [Astro](Astro): IntelliJ project that contains example of how to invoke web services APIs and deserialize JSON to a `data` class.
+* [Person](Person): IntelliJ projec that illustrates how Kotlin classes work using `interface`, `open` and `override`.

 ## What you can build with Kotlin
 * [Build a mobile application](https://kotlinlang.org/docs/mobile/create-first-app.html): Targeting both Android and iOS using Android Studio.